 Many of these financial woes were related to health care.
 About 15 million people under age 65 will wind up spending all of their savings on medical bills.
 Even with insurance, about 10 million will face medical bills they can’t pay.

 If your health and finances are suffering, you probably don’t want to think about it.
-Who can plan for the future while living paycheck-to-paycheck with no time to fix healthy meals and no energy for exercising?
+Who can plan for the future while living paycheck-to-paycheck with no time to fix healthy meals and no energy for exercise?

 These subjects are painful to address, and the stress they cause can be a major source of illness, leading to a vicious downward spiral.
 Chronic stress leads to a weaker immune system and symptoms like back pain, headaches, anxiety, and depression.
 It may eventually contribute to heart disease, strokes, cancer, and more.